 Much like Twitter, it has become an essential app in keeping with current events.
-The many people you see posting pictures of themselves with different filters, over fifty-five million per day on Instagram alone, is part of the pop cultures around the world.
+The many people you see posting pictures of themselves with different filters, over fifty-five million per day on Instagram alone, are part of the pop culture worldwide.

 The very first genius in the minimalist era of technology was Steve Jobs.
 He knew that more straightforward was better, and people weren't craving more features and additional products.
 They just wanted to know how to use this one and do it fast.

-People buy on emotion.
-There’s rarely much sense in why they do what they do, simply because it’s all about emotional triggers.
+People buy on emotion, and there's rarely much sense as to why they do what they do, simply because it's all about emotional triggers.

-That’s another critical thing that separates top brands from the rest.
-You may think that Instagram is a free mobile app and a social network where you can share photos and short videos.
+That's another critical thing that separates top brands from the rest.
+You may think that Instagram is a free mobile app and a social network to share photos and short videos.

 "Every photo you take communicates something about a moment in time – a brief slice of time of where you were, who you were with, and what you were doing."

 The average user may not be getting to the deeper meaning of every selfie he takes, but he sure feels the effect.
-That’s why he comes back to Instagram and tells everyone about it.
-Such is the power of emotion and passion added to a product.
-No strategic marketing can imitate it.
+That's why he comes back to Instagram and tells everyone about it.
+The power of emotion and passion is added to a product, and no strategic marketing can imitate it.

-The founders of Instagram followed a piece of advice we know from The Lean Startup – build a minimum viable product, get it out there in the hands of the right users, get feedback and make changes to improve your creation consistently.
+The founders of Instagram followed a piece of advice we know from The Lean Startup – build a minimum viable product, get it out there in the right users' hands, get feedback, and make changes to improve your creation consistently.